-- 1. AP Language and Composition

-- 2. AP Literature
+- AP Literature

-- 3. AP American History
+- AP American History

-- 4. AP European History
+- AP European History

-- 5. AP Statistics
+- AP Statistics

-- 6. AP Biology
+- AP Biology

-- 7. AP Chemistry
+- AP Chemistry

-- 8. AP Calculus AB

-- 9. AP Calculus BC

-- 10. AP Computer Science
+- AP Computer Science

-- 11. AP Art
+- AP Art

-- 12. AP Spanish
+- AP Spanish

-- 13. AP Macroeconomics
+- AP Macroeconomics

-- 14. AP Government & Politics
+- AP Government and Politics

-- 15. AP Psychology
+- AP Psychology

-- 16. AP Environmental Science
+- AP Environmental Science

+- AP Calculus AB

+- AP Calculus BC

-- 17. AP Human Geography
+- AP Human Geography

-Dual Credit Program
+Dual Credit

-The Dual Credit Program is designed to offer college course experiences for students planning to attend a 4-year university or 2-year technical college.
+The Rock Hill Schools dual credit program is designed to offer college course experiences for students planning to attend a 4-year university or 2-year technical college.
 All courses within the Dual Credit Program have dual credit articulation agreements with public universities and technical colleges in South Carolina.
-Dual Credit means that students can earn high school and college credit at the same time during their high school program.
-Some Dual Credit courses are "college transfer" courses to a 4-year university, while others are transferable within technical college programs only.
+Dual credit means that students can earn high school and college credit at the same time during their high school program.
+Some dual credit courses are "college transfer" courses to a 4-year university, while others are transferable within technical college programs only.
 Private universities (both in and out-of-state) and public out-of-state universities may not accept these courses for any credit.
 These courses carry a 1.0 quality point weighting over college preparatory courses.

-All Dual Credit courses are dependent upon the district having teachers who meet the subject specific qualifications of the credit-awarding institution and sufficient enrollment in the course.
+All dual credit courses are dependent upon the district having teachers who meet the subject specific qualifications of the credit-awarding institution and sufficient enrollment in the course.
 When these criteria are not met, courses may lose the dual credit articulation.
-A list of all Duel credit courses for each institution will be published in a separate document.
+A list of all dual courses for each institution will be published in a separate document.